Alcoholics Anonymous: The 12 Steps of AA & Success Rates

 • The results concluded that for some, AA attendance can be a source of recovery.

 Another study mentioned in the same publication observed a smaller outpatient sample.
-The results concluded that over 70% of those who attended a 12-step program weekly for 6 months before the two-year follow-up point were abstinent from alcohol.
+The results concluded that over 70% of those who attended a 12-Step program weekly for 6 months before the two-year follow-up point were abstinent from alcohol.
 Another study conducted on those with an untreated drinking problem showed 70% of those with 27 weeks or more in AA were abstinent from alcohol at the 16-year follow-up mark.
 Moreover, the study revealed those with a shorter duration of time in AA had lower rates of abstinence.11

 Is Alcoholics Anonymous Effective?

-Those looking for a recovery support group after they’ve already sought out addiction treatment may benefit greatly from a 12-step approach.
+Those looking for a recovery support group after they’ve already sought out addiction treatment may benefit greatly from a 12-Step approach.
 However, people should research their options and determine if a spiritual approach to recovery is ideal for their needs.
 An effective addiction aftercare program fits a person’s specific needs, and in some cases, a more secular approach to recovery may be preferable.

 Lack of participation appears to hinder the results of the program.
 If people don’t adhere to the structure and attend regular meetings, they won’t receive the full benefit of the program, so it’s important that people are committed to AA to succeed.

-If you or someone you love has an addiction to alcohol and it is affecting their lives, there are a variety of treatment programs available to you.
-Explore our rehab centers below.
+If you or someone you love has an addiction to alcohol and it is affecting their lives, call to speak to a compassionate admissions navigator.

 Need more info?